A Security Curriculum

 Stephen Huntley Watt is the only convicted blackhat who never snitched.

-He was one of the most famous blackhats of the 2000s because of PR0J3KT M4YH3M a war against the whole so-called white hat industry.
+One of the most famous blackhats of the 2000s because of PR0J3KT M4YH3M a war against the whole so-called white hat industry.
 There was an anti-sec movement back then claiming that disclosure sites like bugtraq, security conferences and anti-virus corporations were creating the problem they were paid to solve by dumping what is essentially nuclear weapons to masses of global criminals free of charge.
-A classic method that still works today is to run a diff on whatever bugtraq or other disclosed patch to reveal the exploit then write up a turn-key h4xxoring product and sell it on skiddy forums as it would take months or sometimes years for people to update their systems so unpatched systems were wide open.
-"Better hire us to protect you" these outfits would claim while at the same time creating chaos by arming everyone on Earth.
+A classic method that still works today is to run a diff on whatever disclosed patch to reveal the exploit then write up a turn-key h4xxoring product and sell it on skiddy forums as it (still) takes months or sometimes years for people to update their systems so unpatched systems were wide open.
+"Better hire us to protect you" these outfits would claim while at the same time creating chaos by arming every skiddy on Earth.
 Even the recent Pwn2Own competitions have this problem where there is a patch gap between Chrome and Chromium being patched so some have noticed the exploits from Pwn2Own will still work for some period after especially on any headless instances of these browsers because they run outside the usual browser sandbox.

-A lot of project mayhem is detailed in ~el8 text files from 2001-2002 which are written in a style that you would expect from juvenile blackhats back then where they attacked every known white hat and company in the security industry and somehow avoided prison.
-They even super trolled Theo De Raadt who is also known (back then) as one of the most trollastic open source devs but today I am thankful OpenBSD still exists it's a nice clean OS where you can understand everything that is going on.
+A lot of project mayhem is detailed in ~el8 text files from 2001-2002 which are written in a style that you would expect from mostly teenage blackhats back then.
+They attacked every known white hat and company in the security industry and somehow avoided prison.

 Max Ray Vision

-The courts declared Max a 'super hacker' who was so good the judge at his trial called him 'the hacker of all hackers' and gave him way less time than normal ID thieves would get.
-There's an entire book about this guy worth reading because he took over the entire underground market in a single night breaking into the 4 biggest competitor markets and stealing their databases of users, emailing all users that they should join his site instead and shutting his competition down.
-Some of these sites touted their uber security like requiring a special signed cert handed out only to a few people to even connect to the server and he yoinked those certs and broke in.
-His demise began when one of the sites he took over was a federal sting site and the feds weren't too happy about him ruining their entrapment ops.
+A court declared Max a 'super hacker' who was so good the judge at his trial called him 'the hacker of all hackers' and gave him way less time than normal ID thieves would get.
+There's an entire book about this guy worth reading because he took over the entire underground market in a single night breaking into the 4 biggest competitor markets and stealing their databases, emailing all users that they should join his site instead then shutting his competition down permanently.
+Some of these sites touted their uber security like requiring a signed cert handed out only to a few people to even connect to the server and he yoinked those certs and broke in.
+His demise began when one of the sites he took over was a federal sting site and the feds weren't too happy about him ruining their entrapment op by exposing that the owner was using screen capturing software that only someone on a federal leash would use.
+Doing a grandiose public takedown and overnight becoming El Patron of global e-crime I'm sure gets you noticed by feds anyway.

 Max although on supervised release now is still facing new charges claiming he used a phone at the prison to 'control drones and drop contraband in the prison' which is of course almost surely nonsense.
-Personal experience tells me there was probably some guy Max played cards with who pestered Max to tell him how some crime like that could work then when he got caught he of course snitched on the bigger fish like all these guys do.
+Personal experience tells me there was probably some guy Max played cards/games with who pestered Max to tell him how some crime like that could work then he tried to do it himself and failed he of course snitched to blame it all on Max 'look at me I'm an idiot, you think I could orchestrate drones to drop phones in the yard?'.

-Max used a lot of tricks like hiding his very popular marketplace in plain site so ISPs couldn't find him.
-We'll learn about this later but I suspect he modified protocols that network admins would scan for like changing the rounds in ssh so any kind of scanning would fail and his market was invisible.
+Max used a lot of tricks like hiding his very popular marketplace inside somebody else's network.
+We'll learn about this later but I suspect he modified protocols that network admins would scan for like changing the rounds in ssh and creating an invisible protocol.
 He then could camouflauge the traffic as normal network traffic.
+The world's largest criminal market was hosted by unsuspecting corps and their incompetent network admins.

 ASTRA

 There is a hacker called ASTRA who was revealed to be a 58 year-old retired mathematician living in Greece.
 He remotely broke into France's Dassault corporation which manufactures military aircraft and weapons and sold secrets worth 350 million dollars from 2002 until 2008 to their competitors worldwide with the help of a global crime network.
 He was not an employee leaking information or anything or else he'd be in prison and his identity revealed.
 Nobody has ever revealed his identity because he likely was hacking OpenSSL or something they deemed too important to not know about so retained him as a consultant.
-He was living under perfectly forged gov identities in Athens that he had hacked (again prob OpenSSL or other crypto hacking breaking into gov dbms) and they never revealed how they caught him though likely it was following money or a lesser guy in his crime network was picked up and snitched.
+He was living under perfectly forged gov identities in Athens that he had hacked (again prob OpenSSL 0day breaking into gov dbms and having them print him a new ID) and they never revealed how they caught him though likely it was following money or a lesser guy in his crime network was picked up and snitched.

-The lesson here is if you're going to do this (you shouldn't) then go for the olympic medal of hacking.
+The lesson here is if you're going to do this then go for the olympic medal of hacking.
+However you just read a dissertation earlier on how impossible it is to avoid the global surveillance state so should probably reconsider.

 Darknet OPSEC